 Winona LaDuke

-A graduate of Harvard and Antioch Universities, she has written extensively on Native American and environmental issues.
-She is a former board member of Greenpeace USA and serves as co-chair of the Indigenous Women's Network, a North American and Pacific indigenous women's organization.
-In 1998, Ms. magazine named her "Women of the Year" for her work with Honor the Earth.
-Also in 1997, her first novel, Last Standing Woman, was published by Voyager Press.
-In 1999, South End Press published All Our Relations, a non-fiction book on Native environmental struggles.
+A graduate of Harvard and Antioch Universities, she also has written extensively on Native American and Environmental issues.
+LaDuke is a former board member of Greenpeace USA and serves as co-chair of the Indigenous Women’s Network, a North American and Pacific Indigenous women’s organization.

-Native American Women: Finding the Voice to Safegaurd Mother Earth
+Native American Women: Finding the Voice to Safeguard Mother Earth

 Native American women have a long history of protecting the environment and Mother Earth.
 In addition to being primary farmers, both historically and presently, Native American women are also the stewards of waters and other spiritual entities within their cultures.